Thomas Lockley

-Thomas Lockley (born 1978) is a British academic who is an associate professor of the College of Law of Nihon University, and a visiting researcher for the SOAS University of London.
-His research in the humanities and social sciences centers on education and history, with a particular emphasis on Japanese history.
-He is the author of African Samurai: The True Story of Yasuke, a Legendary Black Warrior in Feudal Japan.
+Thomas Lockley (born 1978) is a British academic who is an associate professor of the College of Law of Nihon University.
+His research in the humanities and social sciences centres on education and history, with a particular emphasis on Japanese history.

 Profile

 Lockley was born in the United Kingdom in 1978.
 He first came to Japan in 2000 as a participant in the JET Programme, spending two years in Tottori as an assistant language teacher at an elementary school.
 He later took on a full-time lecturing position at the Nihon University College of Law, and was promoted to associate professor in 2019 In the same year, he also became a visiting researcher for SOAS.

 Lockley teaches history and English.
 His research focuses on education and history, with a particular emphasis on Japanese history from an International perspective.